Benjamin Lay: Death and legacy

 Benjamin Lay died in Abington, Pennsylvania, in 1759.
 His legacy continued to inspire the abolitionist movement for generations; throughout the early and mid-19th century, it was common for abolitionist Quakers to keep pictures of Lay in their homes.
 Benjamin Lay was buried in Abington Friends Meeting's burial ground in a grave whose exact location is unknown, but next to the meeting house and adjacent to Abington Friends School in Jenkintown, Pennsylvania.
 In 2012, during the brief Occupy Jenkintown encampment, protesters symbolically rechristened the Jenkintown Town Square as "Benjamin Lay Plaza".

-In 2018, the Pennsylvania Historical and Museum Commission erected an historical marker in Abington commemorating Lay.
+In 2018, the Pennsylvania Historical and Museum Commission erected a historical marker in Abington commemorating Lay.
 On April 21, 2018, Abington Friends Meeting unveiled a grave marker for Benjamin and Sarah Lay in its graveyard.

-Four Quaker meetings had disowned Lay for his inconvenient campaigning.
+Four Quaker meetings disowned Lay for his inconvenient campaigning.
 In 2018, Southern East Anglia Area Meeting, part of Britain Yearly Meeting, became the last of the four to "undisown" him.
-The others were Abington Monthly Meeting and Philadelphia Yearly Meeting in the USA and North London Area Meeting in Britain.
+The others were Abington Monthly Meeting and Philadelphia Yearly Meeting in the US and North London Area Meeting in Britain.

-The Benjamin Lay room at Friends House, London, UK is named after him.
+The Benjamin Lay room at Friends House, London, UK, is named after him.